John Elwes (politician): First inheritance

 Elwes inherited his first fortune from his father who died in 1718 when Elwes was just four years old.
-Although his mother was left £100,000 in the will (approx. £18,000,000 as of 2021), she reputedly starved herself to death because she was too cheap to spend it.
+Although his mother was left £100,000 in the will, she reputedly starved herself to death because she was too cheap to spend it.
 With her death, he inherited the family estate including Marcham Park at Marcham in Berkshire (now Oxfordshire), purchased by his father in 1717.

 Second inheritance

 The greatest influence on Elwes' life was his miserly uncle, Sir Hervey Elwes, 2nd Baronet, of Stoke College and MP for Sudbury, whom Elwes obsequiously imitated to gain favour.
 Sir Hervey prided himself on only spending little more than £110 on himself per annum.
-The two of them would spend the evening railing against other people's extravagances while they shared a single glass of wine.
+The two of them often spent the evening railing against other people's extravagances while they shared a single glass of wine.
 In 1751, in order to inherit his uncle's estate, he changed his name from Meggot to Elwes.
 Sir Hervey died on 18 September 1763, bequeathing his entire fortune to his nephew.
-The net worth of the estate was more than £250,000 (approx. £40,500,000 as of 2021), a figure that continued to grow despite Elwes' inept handling of his finances.
+The net worth of the estate was more than £250,000, a figure that continued to grow despite Elwes' inept handling of his finances.